Lightstreamer/Lightstreamer-kafka-connector/README.md

 Check out the [adapters.xml](/examples/vendors/aws/quickstart-msk/adapters.xml#L21) file of the [_MSK QuickStart_](/examples/vendors/aws/quickstart-msk/) app, where you can find an example of an authentication configuration that uses AWS_MSK_IAM.

-#### Quick Start with Aiven for Apache Kafka Example
+#### Aiven for Apache Kafka QuickStart

-Check out the [adapters.xml](/examples/vendors/axual/quickstart-axual/adapters.xml#L25) file of the [_Quick Start with Aiven_](/examples/vendors/axual/quickstart-axual/) app, where you can find an example of an authentication configuration that uses SCRAM-SHA-256.

-#### Quick Start with Axual Platform Example

-Check out the [adapters.xml](/examples/vendors/aiven/quickstart-aiven/adapters.xml#L23) file of the [_Quick Start with Axual Platform_](/examples/vendors/aiven/quickstart-aiven/) app, where you can find an example of an authentication configuration that uses SCRAM-SHA-256.
+Check out the [adapters.xml](/examples/vendors/axual/quickstart-axual/adapters.xml#L22) file of the [_Aiven for Apache QuickStart_](/examples/vendors/axual/quickstart-axual/) app, where you can find an example of an authentication configuration that uses SCRAM-SHA-256.

-#### Quick Start with Azure Events Hub Example

-Check out the [adapters.xml](/examples/vendors/azure/adapters.xml#L29) file of the [_Quick Start with Azure Event Hubs_](/examples/vendors/azure/) app, where you can find an example of an authentication configuration that uses SASL/PLAIN.

 ## Record Evaluation